spack/spack/lib/spack/docs/getting_started.rst

 ----------------------

 Spack has the ability to build packages with multiple compilers and compiler versions.
-Spack searches for compilers on your machine automatically the first time it is run.
-It does this by inspecting your ``PATH``.
+Compilers can be made available to Spack by specifying them manually in ``compilers.yaml``, or automatically by running ``spack compiler find``, but for convenience Spack will automatically detect compilers the first time it needs them.

 .. _cmd-spack-compilers: